-Recommendations are presented as at June 2025 with a note if it has changed in the last two years and are also presented in Chapter order for easier reference to the relevant section of the full Clinical Guidelines.
+Recommendations are presented as at December 2020 with a note if it has changed since the 2017 recommendations and are also presented in Chapter order for easier reference to the relevant section of the full Clinical Guidelines.

 For the full list of references, please refer to the individual MAGICapp chapters through InformMe https://informme.org.au/Guidelines/Clinical-Guidelines-for-Stroke-Management.